 Interdental brushes are a practical, easy-to-use alternative to flossing.
 Their look similar to a tiny bottle brush.
 These brushes include a short handle that is attached to a thin, flexible wire that is covered in soft bristles.
-They work by helping to clear away the food, plaque and bacteria in between the teeth.
+They work by helping to clear away the food, plaque and bacteria between the teeth.
 The brushes come in a range of sizes and each brush can be used multiple times before being thrown in the bin.

 If you have braces and find using dental floss tricky, interdental brushes can be a great option to clean between the teeth as well as the brackets and wire.
-They are perfect to use anytime as they are quick and easy to use.

 An interdental brush being used to clean between the teeth.
 Getty Images.